LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 5. Hazelcast Jet
 6. Twister2

-Direct Runner to run on the host machine which is used for testing purpose.
+Direct Runner to run on the host machine, which is used for testing purpose.

 ## Basic Concepts in Apache Beam